-Fragmentation Threshold - Fragmentation in wireless networks is the process breaking down of data communication into smaller data packets in order to improve data efficiency when transferring or receiving data between wireless devices.
+Fragmentation Threshold - Fragmentation in wireless networks is the process of breaking down data communications into smaller data packets in order to improve data efficiency when transferring or receiving data between wireless devices.
 The fragmentation threshold defines the maximum size of the data packets that are broken down.